What Does The Coriolis Effect Affect

 Comprehensive Overview

 Inertia is the tendency of an object to remain in its state of motion (or rest) unless acted upon by an external force.
 An object moving across the Earth's surface possesses both its own inertia and the inertia imparted by the Earth's rotation.
 When an object starts moving from one latitude to another, it retains its initial eastward velocity.
-However, because the Earth's surface beneath it is rotating at a different speed, the object appears to deflect.
+Still, because the Earth's surface beneath it is rotating at a different speed, the object appears to deflect.

 Trends and Latest Developments

 In recent years, there's been increased interest in understanding how the Coriolis effect interacts with other factors, particularly in the context of climate change.
-For example, scientists are studying how changes in ocean temperatures and salinity affect ocean currents, and how these changes, in turn, might alter the Coriolis effect's influence on regional weather patterns.
+As an example, scientists are studying how changes in ocean temperatures and salinity affect ocean currents, and how these changes, in turn, might alter the Coriolis effect's influence on regional weather patterns.

 Another trend is the use of sophisticated computer models to simulate the Coriolis effect and its interactions with other climate variables.
-These models help scientists to predict how weather patterns and ocean currents might change in the future, allowing for better preparedness and mitigation strategies.
+Also, these models help scientists to predict how weather patterns and ocean currents might change in the future, allowing for better preparedness and mitigation strategies.
 These models are becoming increasingly detailed, incorporating factors like atmospheric aerosols, land use changes, and even the impact of biological activity on ocean carbon cycling.

 Tips and Expert Advice